You Will Not Believe How Often Gwen Stefani Dyes Her Hair

 “Leave-in conditioners — that's really the secret.
 So many people are blow drying and using hot tools, which is where most of the damage happens — so I'm always telling people to learn how to work with leave-in conditioning at every stage of styling.

-"I use makeup, but for some people I do permanent color.
+"I use makeup, but for some people I do permanent colour.
 I also use hair pieces.
-Sometimes I make the color very linear, but I often like a 'tassel finish,' which is great when the cut is very blunt — it allows it to swing.
-I can make the color very hardcore and crisp and clean, but I tend for it to look a little more tie-dyed, a little blurred on the edges and blended out.
+Sometimes I make the colour very linear, but I often like a 'tassel finish,' which is great when the cut is very blunt — it allows it to swing.
+I can make the colour very hardcore and crisp and clean, but I tend for it to look a little more tie-dyed, a little blurred on the edges and blended out.
 It has a cooler, softer, contemporary finish to it.
 It's all about expression."

 The Trends That Are About To Pop